Aruvaro-Chulvi/OFFLINED/README.md

 - **Version 4 — ✨🔭 Sky & 🌍 Global Search**
   Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app — turning your Survival AI Stick into a pocket planetarium that works without internet.
-  Additionally, a new **Global Search** system will allow you to instantly find anything across all modules — **agents, Wikipedia articles, local documents, and stellar objects** — unifying the entire offline knowledge base into a single, intelligent search bar.
+  Additionally, a new **Global Search** system will allow you to instantly find anything across all modules — **agents, Wikipedia articles, Wikipedia trees, local documents, and stellar objects** — unifying the entire offline knowledge base into a single, intelligent search bar.

 - **Version 5 — 🪪🧰Agent Kit & 📚🔎RAG**
   Each agent will receive a dedicated **Agent Kit**: predefined prompts to boost its usefulness in survival scenarios.